Key takeaways

 Analytics and reporting

-A channel manager and a PMS both contribute to a hotel's success, but in different ways.
-While a channel manager functions as a marketing tool helping your hotel to distribute rates and availability across distribution channels, a PMS is a broader tool that can be used for operations, channel management, and a wide range of other functions outlined above.
+A PMS and channel manager both contribute to a hotel's success, but in different ways.
+While a channel manager functions as a marketing tool helping your hotel to distribute rates and availability across distribution channels, a PMS is a broader tool that can be used for operations, channel management and a wide range of other functions outlined above.

 Why do you need Mews PMS?